 — Минобороны России (@mod_russia) October 7, 2015

-Almost none of Russia’s strikes have been aimed at ISIL or fighters tied to al-Qaeda, with most targeting the Syrian opposition, the US State Department said on Wednesday.
+The US state department said almost none of Russia’s strikes have been aimed at ISIL or fighters tied to al-Qaeda, with most targeting the Syrian opposition.

-“Greater than 90 percent of the strikes that we’ve seen them take to date have not been against ISIL or al-Qaeda-affiliated terrorists,” said State Department spokesman John Kirby.
+“Greater than 90 percent of the strikes that we’ve seen them take to date have not been against ISIL or al-Qaeda-affiliated terrorists,” John Kirby, the state department spokesman, said.